chg60/DEPhT/README.md

       -s , --att_sens       sensitivity parameter for att site detection.
-      -d, --dump-data       dump all support data to outdir -v, --verbose         print progress messages as the program runs -t , --tmp-dir temporary directory to use for file I/O [default: ~/.depht.tmp] -p , --products       minimum number of phage homologs to report a prophage -l , --length         select a minimum length for prophages [default: 20000]
+      -d, --dump-data       dump all support data to outdir -v, --verbose         print progress messages as the program runs -t , --tmp-dir        temporary directory to use for file I/O [default: ~/.depht/tmp] -p , --products       minimum number of phage homologs to report a prophage -l , --length         select a minimum length for prophages [default: 20000]

-DEPhT requires two arguments:
-1. A fasta/genbank-formatted sequence file
+In order to run DEPhT, you will need to provide two arguments:
+1. One or more genome sequences in either FASTA or Genbank flatfile format
-2. A location to store results
+2. A desired output directory

+DEPhT will infer the input file type(s) when it parses the files.
+This makes DEPhT somewhat unusual among prophage-detection tools, as in a single run you can provide a set of files with multiple file formats.
+FASTA files will be treated as un-annotated and the sequences parsed from these input files will be auto-annotated prior to prophage detection.
+Genbank flatfiles will be treated as annotated genomes, and will therefore bypass the auto-annotation step and run ~20-30 seconds faster than their FASTA counterparts.

+Run DEPhT on a single FASTA file like this:

+    depht /path/to/my/sequence.fna /path/to/my/output/directory

+Run DEPhT on a directory of FASTA files like this:

-    depht path/to/sequence_file path/to/results/directory
+    depht /path/to/my/directory/*.fna /path/to/my/output/directory

+A large set of mixed FASTA and Genbank flatfiles can be run like this:

+    depht /path/to/my/directory/*.fna /path/to/my/directory/*.gb /path/to/my/output/directory

+In theory, you're limited only by the number of files your Terminal will let you expand by using `*`.

+For Mac users who are uncomfortable with entering paths at the commandline, modern versions of MacOS let you drag files from a Finder window into the Terminal and will automatically populate the path in the Terminal for you.
+Some Linux distributions may also support this kind of action.

-In the event that a prophage region is discovered, or if `-d` is specified, DEPhT will create a directory at the specified location with the name of the inputted sequence.
-DEPhT outputs an .html file with visualization of the prophage regions discovered as well as fasta and genbank-formatted sequence files for each of these regions.
-See [below](#output) for more details about individual files in DEPhT's output.
+In the event that a prophage region is discovered, or if the `-d` argument is specified, DEPhT will create a directory at the specified output directory for each of the input sequences.
+For those sequences that have predicted prophages, DEPhT will write an .html file with a visualization of the discovered prophage region(s).
+It will also output a FASTA (sequence) file and a Genbank (annotation) file for each extracted prophage sequence.
+See [below](#output) for more details DEPhT's output files.

 Progress updates during DEPhT's runtime can be toggled with `-v`.

-    depht path/to/sequence_file path/to/results/directory -v
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -v

-The amount of resources (virtual cores) that DEPhT is allowed to utilize can be specified with `-c`.
+The amount of resources (CPU cores) that DEPhT is allowed to utilize can be specified with `-c`.
+Note that some of DEPhT's dependencies utilize hyper-threading, so on most modern computers DEPhT will utilize 2 threads per specified CPU core.

-    depht path/to/sequence_file path/to/results/directory -c 6
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -c 6

-## Options
+## Other Options

+What follows is a description of DEPhT's optional arguments.
+These are described in isolation, but can be mixed and matched using different values to specifically tune the behavior of DEPhT to suit your needs.
+Default parameters were all set to optimize performance in _Mycobacterium_ genomes.

+### Model Selection

 DEPhT was originally designed for the precise and efficient discovery and extraction of *Mycobacterium* prophages, but can be adapted for other genera with the `--model` flag.
-See [above](#general-information) for genera currently supported, as well [here](#setup) for how to download databases for our other supported genera.
+See [above](#setup) for instructions to download models that we have already trained, and [below](#general-information) for the list of currently available models.

+If you have more than one model installed locally, you will need to tell DEPhT which model you'd like to use.
+Otherwise, it will choose one more-or-less at random, which will likely result in unexpectedly low-quality outputs.

-    depht path/to/sequence_file path/to/results/directory --model Pseudomonas
+    depht /path/to/my/sequence.fna /path/to/my/output/directory --model Pseudomonas

-DEPhT is a multi-modal program, and can incoorporate more/less data into its discernment of prophage regions directly resulting in greater/lesser average runtime.
-DEPhT's other runtime modes can be selected with `-m`, with options of:
+### Runmode Selection

+DEPhT has multiple runmodes, intended to serve as a dial tuning the trade-off between runtime and accuracy.
+The `-m` argument lets you select one of the available runmodes:

--fast: DEPhT discovers prophage regions as fast as possible using gene size and transctiptional strand changes.
-Regions are trimmed/dampened using the identified shell genome content of the selected genera.
+- fast: DEPhT discovers prophage regions as fast as possible using gene size and transcription direction changes.
+  Regions are trimmed using the identified shell genome content of the selected genera, and an effort is made to identify attL/attR, but are likely not as accurate as in the other runmodes.
--normal:  DEPhT discovers prophage regions as described above, and then seeks to differentiate between active and decrepit prophages by identifying phage homologs essential to phage viability.
+- normal: DEPhT discovers prophage regions as in fast mode, then tries to differentiate between active and defective prophages by identifying homologs of phage genes essential for viability.
--sensitive: DEPhT discovers prophage regions as described above, and then seeks to differentiate between active and decrepit prophages by identifying phage homologs with a clear function.
+- sensitive: DEPhT discovers prophage regions as in normal mode, and then tries to further differentiate between active and defective prophages by identifying homologs of phage genes with a consensus annotated function.

+DEPhT will run in normal mode by default (e.g. if `-m` is not given), but if one is interested in getting an estimate of the number of prophages as quickly as possible, they may run DEPhT like this:

-    depht path/to/sequence_file path/to/results/directory -m fast
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -m fast

+Alternatively, if one wants only the most likely prophages, with as many detailed functional annotations as possible, they might run:

+    depht /path/to/my/sequence.fna /path/to/my/output/directory -m sensitive

+### Product Threshold

-DEPhT attempts to differentiate between active and decrepit prophages based on the number of identified prophage homologs in a region.
-The number of products can be lowered or raised with the `-p` flag and is set at 5 by default.
+In normal and sensitive runmodes, DEPhT attempts to differentiate between active and defective prophages based on the number of identified prophage homologs in a region.
+This number of phage products can be raised or lowered by using the `-p` argument.
+In normal mode, the default value is 5; in sensitive mode, it is 10.
+If one feels that the default value is too high and would rather use 2 for example, this can be done by running:

-    depht path/to/sequence_file> <path/to/results/directory -p 2
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -p 2

+### Attachment Site Tuning

-DEPhT employs a multi-feature scoring algorithm and a library of reference sequences to determine the best possible attachment sequence (or if there is no appropriate sequence).
-This runtime of this is heavily influenced by the runtime of the BLASTn algorithm, and so the more/less sequence searched directly results in greater/lesser average runtime.
-The amount of sequence that is searched for an attachment sequence can be controlled by the `-s` flag which defines the sequence space searched in units of 5000 base pairs and is set at 7 by default.
+DEPhT employs a multi-feature scoring algorithm and a library of reference sequences to determine the best possible attachment site core (or if there is no appropriate sequence).
+The runtime of this component is heavily influenced by the runtime of the BLASTN algorithm, so runtime scales with the amount of sequence that is searched.
+However, the precision of extraction may benefit from searching a larger sequence space, particularly in genera where few high-quality reference sequences are available.
+The sequence space that is searched for an attachment site core can be controlled by using the `-s` flag, which acts as a multiplier against 5000 bp.
+By default, DEPhT uses `-s 7`, which corresponds to a search space of up to 7 x 5,000 = 35,000 bp at the left and right ends of each identified prophage.
+This can be raised to 50,000 bp by setting `-s` to 10, at the expense of some additional runtime:

-    depht path/to/sequence_file path/to/results/directory -s 2
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -s 10

+### Prophage Size

 DEPhT mandates a minimum length for prophage regions reported for output quality assurance.
-This minimum length threshold can be lowered or raised with the `-l` flag, and is set at 20000 base pairs by default.
+This minimum length threshold can be lowered or raised with the `-l` flag, and is set at 20,000 base pairs by default - just over half the length of the shortest known Mycobacterium prophage.
+Reduce this threshold to 10,000 bases like this:

-    depht path/to/sequence_file path/to/results/directory -l 10000
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -l 10000

+### Temporary Directory

 DEPhT utilizes various software that require outputs and data intermediates that are written to file.
-These files are stored at a temporary directory that can be moved using the `-t` flag, and is set at ~/.depht/tmp/ by default.
+These files are stored in a temporary directory, and removed once DEPhT finishes running.
+By default, DEPhT will use `~/.depht/tmp` can use any other directory that your user account has read/write permissions in, by using the `-t` argument.

-    depht path/to/sequence_file path/to/results/directory -t /path/to/desired/directory
+    depht /path/to/my/sequence.fna /path/to/my/output/directory -t /path/to/temporary/directory

-## Output
+# Output

-DEPhT's output is comprised of three main files
+DEPhT's output consists of three main files:
-1. A .html file with a visualization of the discovered prophage regions
+1. An `.html` file with a visualization of the discovered prophage regions
-2. A .csv spreadsheet with the primary data used to discern prophage regions
+2. A `.csv` spreadsheet with the primary data used to discern prophage regions - one file per contig
-3. A genbank-formatted sequence file of the inputted sequence file after analysis/annotation by DEPhT
+3. A `.gbk` Genbank flatfile with DEPhT's annotation of the inputted sequence - one file per contig

-DEPhT's graphical .html output displays a cirular input genome map and linear phage region genome map with [DnaFeaturesViewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer) as well as the coordinates of the regions discovered in a colored table with [pretty-html-table](https://github.com/sbi-rviot/ph_table).
+DEPhT's graphical `.html` output displays a cirular input genome map and linear phage region genome map with [DnaFeaturesViewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer) as well as the coordinates of the regions discovered in a colored table with [pretty-html-table](https://github.com/sbi-rviot/ph_table).

 ![DEPhT's graphical output for prophages identified in M. *abscessus* strain GD43A](/resources/images/result_visualization_example.png)

 In each of these genome maps and coordinate tables, prophage and/or protein-coding sequence features are colored green for forward-oriented features and colored red for reverse-oriented features.
 Above those prophage features in the circular genome map is annotated the prophage region name as given by DEPhT.
 Above those protein-coding features in the linear genome map(s) is annotated phage products as identified by DEPhT.

-DEPhT's data .csv output contains data for each protein-coding feature in the inputted sequence file.
+DEPhT's data `.csv` output contains data for each protein-coding feature in the inputted sequence file.

 ![DEPhT's data output for prophages identified in M. *abscessus* strain GD43A](/resources/images/data_spreadsheet_example.png)